SQL Formatter

 SQL formatting best practices

-- Maintain consistent indentation with spaces or tabs
+- Use consistent indentation with spaces or tabs

 - Place each clause in long queries on a new line

-- Align JOIN conditions clearly (ON conditions on new lines)
+- Align JOIN conditions and place ON conditions on separate lines

 Frequently Asked Questions

 SQL Formatter is very easy to use.
-Just enter your code to the editor, choose the required style, and click FORMAT.
+Just enter your code into the editor, choose the required style, and click FORMAT.

 To enhance the readability and maintainability of your SQL code, follow these simple rules: